aseprite/api/api/app_os.md

 # app.os

-A set of function to get properties about the running Operating System platform.
+A set of functions to get properties about the running Operating System platform.

 ## app.os.name